seoharu/seoharu.github.io/content/en/authors/admin/_index.md

 joint_major: Medical AI

 # Short bio (displayed in user profile at end of posts)
-bio: <span class="justified-text"> I am an undergraduate student in computer science engineering and a medical AI joint major.
+bio: <span class="justified-text"> I am an undergraduate student in computer science engineering and a medical AI joint major in Jeonbuk National University.
 While working as an undergraduate research student in a related lab, I am conducting research and projects in the field of medical AI.
 I constantly try to fill my daily life with what I like and develop. </span>

 social:
   - icon: envelope